-“How can I feel both secure and free in relationship?”
+“How can I feel both secure and free in a relationship?”

 That was a question a woman asked me recently.
-In truth, if I think about it, it’s a question every person I have worked with as a relationship coach asks at some point on their journey.
+In truth, if I think about it, it’s a question every person I have worked with as an intimacy coach asks at some point on their journey.

 In order to properly address the above question, I’d like to ask another question, “How do you feel both secure and free within yourself?”

 Sphere of Sovereignty